bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

       const player = (client.sessionId === this.state.player1.clientId) ? this.state.player1 : this.state.player2

       player.racketX += data.move // Adjust the player's pong position. data is passed from the player; we'll code that soon.

+      player.racketX = Math.min(Math.max(player.racketX, 0), 500) // We clamp the paddle position so the player can't move it off the canvas
     })
   }
 ```